This article by Rachel Garman was originally published in the Arizona Daily Star on September 15, 2019

 In addition to managing Murphy-Wilmot Library’s Facebook page, Rachel Garman runs an amazing story time, and is a whiz at Flannelboard creations.
 She’s going on nearly a decade with Pima County Public Library and in her spare time she enjoys crafts, hijinks and adventures.

 P.S.
 Do you ♥ your library on social media?
-Consider signing up to be a Social Media Ambassador!
+Consider following the Library!